flo3003/lexiconFALCON/README.md

 ./run_algos.sh
 ```

-At the end of the training the embeddings will be saved as:
+At the end of the training the embeddings will be saved in GloVe format as:

 ```
 embeddings/LF_embeddings_dP_*dP_value*_xi_*xi_value*_num_epochs_*number_of_epochs*_final_error_*error*_*lexicon*.txt